 Under the First Amendment, a public employee has a qualified right to speak on matters of public concern.
+I instruct you that the speech was on a matter of public concern.
 In order to prove the defendant deprived the plaintiff of this First Amendment right, the plaintiff must prove the following additional elements by a preponderance of the evidence:

-3.the defendant took an adverse employment action against the plaintiff; and
+2.the defendant took an adverse employment action against the plaintiff; and

-4.the plaintiff’s speech was a substantial or motivating factor for the adverse employment action.
+3.the plaintiff’s speech was a substantial or motivating factor for the adverse employment action.

 An action is an adverse employment action if a reasonable employee would have found the action materially adverse, which means it might have dissuaded a reasonable worker from engaging in protected activity.